 He laughed and said he was confident he would meet me again.
 Funnily enough, I had the same feeling.
-Not sure though if somewhere in the past or the future.
-Not that it would make any difference.
+Not sure if somewhere in the past or the future, not that it would make any difference.
 We will not have a recollection of this moment, of now.
 But we will absolutely have again this strange feeling that we had met before.

-He hit a difficult time when he lost his lovely wife to dementia.
+He had a difficult time when he lost his lovely wife to dementia.
 I knew that he needed something to help him cope with such a tremendous blow.
 I had reservations; I did not want to pester him when he was hurting.
 But I could see that he was looking for some little purpose, for something to occupy his overactive mind.

 I asked if he would proofread something I wrote.
 It was a historical fiction novel I published in the end.

 Later, my friend admitted he was suicidal, and my manuscript gave him a lifeline.
 I was shocked by both facts.
 I made him swear that if he ever had suicidal thoughts again, he would speak with me or anybody else about it.
 I almost scolded him that he was about to disturb the cosmic order so severely with such an extreme gesture and pleaded with him to share any “funny” ideas he might have in the future.

-I was choking with tears, my vision was blurry, but I saw him smiling.
+I was choking with tears, my vision was blurred, but I saw him smiling.
 He had a peace etched on his face that I have not seen on anybody, ever.

 I told him I have this feeling hard to explain that next time we will meet, he will be younger and wiser, and I’ll be older and bonkers.

 Transcendence and its profound meaning did not make it easier for me to tolerate his absence, but I hope it made his journey intriguing.
 His genial mind and beautiful soul absolutely deserved it!